NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 4.1 Village size and housing policy

 * The village should remain about the same size as it is now with no further houses or other building developments beyond the current village envelope.
 Any such development outside the village envelope should be resisted by Parish Council and parishioners.
 This will maintain the green space around the village and avoid coalescence with neighbouring villages.
+Designated green spaces should be identified and protected.
 Ribbon development should also be avoided.

 * The village envelope should be maintained.